secuditor/secuditor-lite/README.md

 ---
 <br>

-## Shared Scripts
+## Shared Modules

-A partial collection of open source Python scripts developed for the Secuditor project is available in the **[Secuditor Scripts](https://github.com/secuditor/secuditor-scripts)** repository.
+A partial collection of open source Python scripts developed for the Secuditor project is available in the **[Secuditor Scripts](https://github.com/secuditor/secuditor-modules)** repository.

 ---
 <br>